wiaio/slate/source/index.md

 > The above command returns an Event object when one has been received.

-This endpoint unsubscribes to device events.
+This endpoint unsubscribes from device events.
 Requires a User token.

 ### HTTP Request